-We the People will hold parent conferences that take place two times during the school year.
+We the People will hold parent conferences during the school year.
 Parents must have their child present with them at the conferences.
 We the People believes it is important for your child to be present so that he/she can understand and discuss how he/she is doing academically and socially.
 This information may be subject to change, and we will notify you if any changes are made.